Last Updated on February 9, 2025 by Jason

 Cyma

-Schwob Freres (Schwob Brothers) was founded in 1862 in La Chaux-de-Fonds by Joseph and Theodore Schwob as an etablisseur, an assembler of watches.
+Joseph and Theodore Schwob established Schwob Freres (Schwob Brothers) as an etablisseur, (assembler of watches) in 1862 in La Chaux-de-Fonds.
 They purchased ebauches (blank movements), cases, dials and hands and assembled these into watches.
 Schwob Freres trademarked several brand names over the years and developed an extensive overseas distribution network to market and sell their watches.

 In 1891, the brothers went into partnership with a watchmaker called Henri-Frédéric Sandoz (1851-1913) who had created a new watch company, Tavannes, in the Jura municipality of the same name.
 Sandoz had originally started out running a watch manufacturing company in his name in 1870 in Le Locle.
 Henri departed from the company in 1889, for unknown reasons, and another family member, Jules Sandoz, continued the business.
 In 1891, Henri Sandoz set up a watchmaking company in Tavannes, a small municipality in the French-speaking canton of Bern in the Jura mountains.